Blog

 • Translation technology and more

-These are individuals who would not be reached if you ran a Google AdWords PPC campaign alone.
+These are individuals who would not be reached if you ran a Google Ads PPC campaign alone.
 Plus, nearly 30% of the Bing audience has an annual household income of over $100,000 -- making them a critical audience to reach if you're looking to make a sale.
-Here are a few market segments that are thought to be particularly well-suited to using Bing Ads more aggressively than Google AdWords:
+Here are a few market segments that are thought to be particularly well-suited to using Microsoft Ads more aggressively than Google Ads:

 • Travel: With a nearly 28% cheaper CPC than Google in this segment, you're reaching an audience 20% more likely to travel the world than other searchers.